data-edu/tidyLPA/README.md

 Note
 ----

 tidyLPA has undergone some major changes.
-You can read about them here [here](https://data-edu.github.io/tidyLPA/articles/introduction-to-major-changes.html).
+You can read about them [here](https://data-edu.github.io/tidyLPA/articles/introduction-to-major-changes.html).

 Background
 ----------